ardell/git-planbox/README.md

 Show name, status, description, tasks, and comments for the specified story.
 If no storyid is specified then git-planbox will attempt to parse a storyid from the current git branch name.

+### git-planbox status [&lt;storyId&gt;]

+Get the status of a story and the name of each branch that referenced commits have been merged to.

 ### git-planbox start [&lt;storyid&gt;]

 Start the specified story, or start another task from the current story that is being worked on.